-

 Zachary Scott stars in this British aviation mystery directed by Terence Fisher for Hammer Studios.
 It was based on the 1951 book Dead on Course by ‘Mansell Black’, a name used here by journalist Packham Webb and prolific novelist Elleston Trevor. … Continue reading

-Posted in Elleston Trevor, Hammer Studios, Terence Fisher, Tuesday's Forgotten Film
+Posted in Elleston Trevor, Hammer Studios, Terence Fisher, Tuesday's Overlooked Film

 Tagged robert lippert, terence fisher